You know you need insurance to protect your business, but getting the right coverage can be tricky.

 Tools get damaged.
 Sometimes they get stolen.
 And on rare occasions, they’re just lost.

-With tools and equipment coverage added to your general liability insurance, construction and cleaning professionals can get financial help without having to pay for everything out-of-pocket.
+With tools & equipment coverage added to your general liability insurance, construction and cleaning professionals can get financial help without having to pay for everything out-of-pocket.

 General liability insurance alone usually won’t cover alcohol-related incidents.
 If you run a business that sells alcohol, you’ll need to add liquor liability to your general liability policy if you want added protection.